-(a) Significant Industrial User Determination
+- A. Significant Industrial User Determination.
 All persons proposing to discharge non-domestic wastewater, or proposing to change the volume or characteristics of an existing discharge of non-domestic wastewater shall request from the County Manager a significant industrial user determination.
-If the County Manager determines or suspects that the proposed discharge fits the significant industrial user criteria he will require that a significant industrial user permit application be filed.

-(b) Significant Industrial User Permit Application Users required to obtain a significant industrial user permit shall complete and file with the County, an application in the form prescribed by the [County Manager], and accompanied by an application fee in the amount prescribed in the schedule of charges and fees.
-Significant industrial users shall apply for a significant industrial user permit within 90 days after notification of the County Manager's determination in [4.2(a)] above.
-The application shall include at a minimum:
+If the County Manager determines or suspects that the proposed discharge fits the significant industrial user criteria he will require that a significant industrial user permit application be filed. - B. Significant Industrial User Permit.
+Application Users required to obtain a significant industrial user permit shall complete and file with the County, an application in the form prescribed by the [County Manager], and accompanied by an application fee in the amount prescribed in the schedule of charges and fees.
+Significant industrial users shall apply for a significant industrial user permit within 90 days after notification of the County Manager's determination.
+The application shall include at a minimum: - 1.
+Name of industrial user: - 2.
+Address of industrial user: - 3.
+Standard industrial classification (SIC) code(s) or expected classification and industrial user category; - 4.
+Wastewater flow; - 5.
+Types and concentrations (or mass) of pollutants contained in the discharge; (F) major products manufactured or services supplied;

-- (A) name of industrial user; - (B) address of industrial user; - (C) standard industrial classification (SIC) code(s) or expected classification and industrial user category; - (D) wastewater flow; - (E) types and concentrations (or mass) of pollutants contained in the discharge; - (F) major products manufactured or services supplied; - (G) description of existing on-site pretreatment facilities and practices; - (H) locations of discharge points; - (I) raw materials used or stored at the site; - (J) flow diagram or sewer map for the industrial user; - (K) number of employees; - (L) operation and production schedules; and - (M) description of current and projected waste reduction activities in accordance with G.S.
-143-215.1(g); - (c) Application Signatories and Certification

-All wastewater discharge permit applications and user reports must be signed by the current authorized representative of the user on file with the County as defined in Section 1.2(a)(3) and contain the following certification statement:
+- 6. Description of existing on-site pretreatment facilities and practices; - 7.
+Locations of discharge points; - 8.
+Raw materials used or stored at the site; - 9.
+Flow diagram or sewer map for the industrial user; - 10.
+Number of employees; - 11.
+Operation and production schedules; and - 12.
+Description of current and projected waste reduction activities in accordance with G.S.
+143-215.1 (g); - C. Application Signatories and Certification.
+All wastewater discharge permit applications and user reports must be signed by the current authorized representative of the user on file with the County and contain the following certification statement: